What SEOs Need to Know About Core Web Vitals & Performance Testing}

 Taking the metrics all together

 Individually, each of the Web Vitals metrics are designed to measure one small milestone in the user journey.
-To get a feel for how they inter-relate, it can also be useful to see how the metrics work together.
+To get a feel for how they interrelate, it can also be useful to see how the metrics work together.

 Addy Osmani, a Chrome engineer, put together this graphic which shows how the different metrics map out over time, and how they relate to the user experience.
+Bear in mind that it’s now Interaction to Next Paint instead of First Input Delay in the graphic below.

 Web Vitals timeline